johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 Related to [*The strategy of praying*]

->	**Discuss ways of making prayer into a strategic, practical priority**.
+>	**Discuss practical habits that could help prayer be established as a strategic priority**.

-- 	What difficulties have you previously encountered in making prayer a practical priority?
+- 	What difficulties have you encountered in making prayer a practical priority?

-- 	Are you ready to commit to any of the strategic, practical actions that you have discussed?
+- 	What is your strategic response to the practical actions that you have discussed?

 ### Reconciliation ###